Sculpture of Ai WeiWei "corpse" spooks German town

 "Several people had already called within days of the exhibition going up," said Peter Steger from the police office in Bad Ems, the town where the work can be seen.

-The Chinese artist He Xiangyu said he intended to praise Ai WeiWei's efforts to criticise corruption and censorship in the Chinese government despite the threat of imprisonment.
+The Chinese artist He Xiangyu said he intended to praise Ai WeiWei's efforts to criticize corruption and censorship in the Chinese government despite the threat of imprisonment.

 Ai was detained without charge for 81 days earlier this year, a move by China that drew heavy criticism from Western governments.

-Ai said on Tuesday that China's communist government had ordered him to pay 15 million yuan (1.5 million pound) in taxes and fines allegedly due from the company he works for.
+Ai said on Tuesday that China's communist government had ordered him to pay 15 million yuan ($2.4 million) in taxes and fines allegedly due from the company he works for.

-He Xiangyu used actual human hair hand-knotted onto plastic and fibreglass to create the statue's realistic qualities.
+He Xiangyu used actual human hair hand-knotted onto plastic and fiberglass to create the statue's realistic qualities.
 The statue in Bad Ems is one of three copies.

 (Reporting By Natalia Drozdiak, editing by Paul Casciato)